marcoparadina/advent-of-code-2022/README.md

 ## How to upload your solutions
 Make a folder named like your github account inside this repository.
-In the folder with your name you should have a sub-folder for each day, named with the number of the corresponding day.
+In the folder with your name you should have a sub-folder for each day expressed with 2 digits, named with the number of the corresponding day.
 In those folders you will upload your solutions.

 For example the foler for day 1 will be named ```01``` and the one for day 15 will be named ```15```.